knight-lang/knight-lang/specs.md

 ## Variables {#parsing-variables}
 In Knight, all [variable](#variables)s are lower case (upper case letters are reserved for builtin functions).
 Variable names must start with an ASCII lower case letter (i.e. `a` (`0x61`) through `z` (`0x7a`)) or an underscore (`_` (`0x5f`)).
 After the initial letter, variable names may optionally include lower case letters, underscores, or ASCII digits (i.e. `0` (`0x30`) through `9` (`0x39`)).
 Note that since upper case letters are not a part of variable names, they're allowed to immediately follow variables. `+aRANDOM` should be parsed as `+`, `a`, and `RANDOM`.

 Implementations are required to support variable names of at most 127 characters, although they may choose to allow longer variable names.
+It is **undefined behaviour** for programs to have variable names longer than 127 characters.

 For those familiar with regex, variables are `/[a-z_][a-z_0-9]*/`.